Truly understand dogs

 Describe how dogs can be trained to perform tasks required as a working dog, including a sheep dog, tracking dog, blind dog or substance detection dog.

-Consider opportunities in Canine Industries
+Opportunities in Canine Industries

-- Dog Boarding or Kennel enterprises
+- Boarding or kennelling,

-- Dog Walking and Pet Sitting
+- Walking and exercising,

-- Complimentary Medicines and Therapies
+- Complimentary medicines and therapies, and more!

 Walking on a Lead/Leash

 Dogs need to be trained to walk on a lead.
 In some countries, it is not legal to have a dog without a lead or collar.
 In others, dogs can walk off the lead, but should behave sensibly and obey owners’ commands.
 It is imperative that they learn to walk on a lead appropriately.
-Dogs often do not like walking on a lead at first and training to walk with the lead attached to the collar takes time too.
+Dogs often do not like walking on a lead at first and training to walk with the lead attached to the collar takes time.

 Let’s think about, why would dogs be ok with being restrained?
 It goes against their natural instinct and the sensation of having something restricting around the neck is not particularly nice.
 When the dog associates the lead with having fun or going for a walk, then they tend to get more used to it and accept it.
 Many dogs dislike the lead as it prevents their flight instinct.
 When faced with a situation which frightens the dog, the dogs fight or flight response kicks in (like that in humans).
 This is an inherent survival mechanism for animals.
 In a situation where a dog becomes frightened by another dog, it will either want to fight or flight.